 The Environmental Horticulture program operates under a cohort model of education, which results in a tight-knit network of horticulturists upon graduation.
 Another major difference relates to LWTech's original mandate as a technical college.
 Although we are a member of the community college system, the educational style is still oriented towards a technical education.
 Classes include a significant hands-on component.
 Many classes include field trips, guest speakers and practical experiences.
 Once-in-a-lifetime program experiences include a student-run plant sale, green industry work experiences and intensive involvement in the annual Northwest Flower and Garden Show.

 There are no admission requirements for this program.
 All you need to do is apply!
 Many of the classes do, however, have prerequisites (ABED 046 and MATH 070, or equivalent placement scores).
-Prerequisites may be fulfilled by submitting transcripts from another institution, taking classes or taking the Compass Test.
-To get started, contact the instructors at 425-739-8279 to ask questions or schedule a visit to tour the facilities.
+Prerequisites may be fulfilled by submitting transcripts from another institution, taking classes or taking the Guided Self-Placement test.
+To get started, contact the instructors at (425) 739-8279 to ask questions or schedule a visit to tour the facilities.

 The program has an open enrollment policy, which means that you can enroll for the start of any quarter.
 The program runs year-round, giving you four starting points per year!

 You will find tuition information on the Tuition & Fees page.

 You will find scholarship information on the Scholarships page.